Manilka99/Shopping-List-Android-Application/README.md

 ## Features

 - **User Authentication**: Utilizes Google Sign-In for secure user authentication.
-- **Real-Time Updates**: Enables real-time synchronization of shopping lists across multiple users.
+- **Real-Time Updates**: Enables real-time synchronization of the shopping list across multiple users.
-- **Item Management**: Add, edit, and delete items in the shopping list with ease.
+- **Item Management**: Add and delete items in the shopping list with ease.
 - **Intuitive Interface**: Provides a user-friendly interface with a RecyclerView for managing shopping items.

 ## Technologies Used